ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-I’ve mostly shifted to mapping, not just because I don’t have enough time to grind, but also because I feel like I no longer stand out as a player.
+I've mostly shifted to mapping, not just because I don't have enough time to grind, but also because I feel like I no longer stand out as a player.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>